waynetheisinger/workerpoc/README.md

    ```bash
    node app.js
    ```
-Certainly!
-Here's the section for your `README.md`:

 ---

-Feel free to edit or restructure the information to better fit the overall structure and style of your `README.md`.
 ## Producing the test data
 A quick and efficient way to generate a CSV with random numbers is to use a scripting language like Node.js itself.
 In the repository root is a simple script `generateCSV.js` that will generate a CSV file filled with random numbers suitable for our prime processing function: